 Synthetic peptide corresponding to c-terminal human msh6.

-Human skin tissue lysate, rat brain tissue lysate, human thyroid tissue, human colon carcinoma tissue, human skin tissue, human breast carcinoma tissue, human esophagus tissue, human placenta tissue, mouse testis tissue, mouse colon tissue, mouse placenta tissue, human gastric adenocarcinoma tissue, mouse spleen tissue, mouse small intestine tissue, K562.
+Human skin tissue lysate, rat brain tissue lysate, human breast carcinoma tissue, mouse testis tissue, human thyroid tissue, human colon carcinoma tissue, human skin tissue, human breast carcinoma tissue, human esophagus tissue, human placenta tissue, mouse testis tissue, mouse colon tissue, mouse placenta tissue, human gastric adenocarcinoma tissue, mouse spleen tissue, mouse small intestine tissue, K562.